 Submit your task and Codex will create a Git worktree based on the branch you selected.
 By default, Codex works in a “detached HEAD”.

-2. Work in your local checkout.
-Use this when you need to bring changes back into your main checkout, for example because you can run only one instance of your app.
+- Hand the thread off to Local.
+Use this when you want to bring the thread into the foreground, for example because you want to inspect changes in your usual IDE or can run only one instance of your app.

 Option 1: Working on the worktree